-Accuracy, size constraints and geometric complexity
+Accuracy, size constraints, and geometric complexity

-While there are many 3D printing technologies, we chose to compare CNC machining to SLS, industrial (non-desktop) FDM and DMLS metal 3D printing.
+While there are many 3D printing technologies, we chose to compare CNC machining to SLS, industrial (non-desktop) FDM, and DMLS metal 3D printing.
 In terms of tolerances, CNC machining is superior to all 3D printing processes, even DMLS.
 However, for minimum layer thicknesses, the advantages are not as profound and not as precise as DMLS.

 Rapid Prototyping and Mass Production

 3D printing is a relatively new concept and has not yet reached its full potential, so the capabilities of 3D printing are still being explored; however, it is clear that although 3D printers and CNC machining appear to do similar things, they will have different For commercial purposes, ultimately there will be different markets.
 CNC machining is an important industrial technology for large-scale and scalable mass production.
 It can efficiently manufacture large, intensive products for high-tech machinery.
-On the other hand, 3D printing is more suitable for home, creative and medical use for rapid prototyping.
-With scalability that can’t produce large quantities of products at once, 3D printers are using themselves for individually produced items, ideal for the custom consumer industry.
+On the other hand, 3D printing is more suitable for home, creative, and medical use for rapid prototyping.
+With scalability that can’t produce large quantities of products simultaneously, 3D printers are using themselves for individually produced items, which is ideal for the custom consumer industry.
 They give consumers less of what they need and more of what they want.
-They can make small industrial parts, but not mass-produced, which means it’s more suitable for personal home creativity and household needs, such as unique gifts, custom iPhone cases, artwork, and more.
+They can make small industrial parts but are not mass-produced, which means it’s more suitable for personal home creativity and household needs, such as unique gifts, custom iPhone cases, artwork, and more.

 Small and large products

 3D printing at this stage cannot make a product larger than a mini fridge, and even that product would take days to complete with a 3D printer.
 The layering process does not mean creating large products, which is a huge advantage for CNC machining.
 3D printing has mainly succeeded in layering smaller and simpler designs.
-CNC machining is a powerful industrial technique capable of producing the largest parts such as those required for aerospace, marine, construction and automotive.
+CNC machining is a powerful industrial technique capable of producing the largest parts, such as those required for aerospace, marine, construction, and automotive.

 What’s the best way to make parts?